4regab/brewvio/README.md

 **All-in-one POS and business management system for coffee shops and canteens.**

-Chao & Brew handles ordering, inventory, reporting, and staff management in a single web app — built for small F&B operations running on tight margins and tighter budgets.
+This POS handles ordering, inventory, reporting, and staff management in a single web app — built for small F&B operations running on tight margins and tighter budgets.

 > BSIT Free Elective 2 — Group 7, 2-1 · Polytechnic University of the Philippines, Quezon City